julianstoerig/jsl/README.md

 C-style C++ utilities which I often want in my programs, but which neither the C nor C++ standard libraries provide attractive alternatives for.

-Since I want to use these in a variety of projects with various legal statuses, I decided to [UNLICENSE](https://www.unlicense.org) them.
+Since I want to use these in a variety of projects with various legal status, I decided to [UNLICENSE](https://www.unlicense.org) them.

 # Contributions